ArpiAustamyan/Answers1/Initial Screening.md

 The advantage of linked list over array is, that linked list allows insertion and removal of nodes at any point in the list.
 One of disadvantages linked list is that they use more memory than arrays because of the storage used by their pointers.
 Linked list does not have any form of efficient indexing and for that reason is difficult to find element is list.

 4. ##### You work in an ice cream shop and step into the back for a few minutes.
 You return and see a large group of people waiting.
 How would you serve them? #####
-  I will give the ice-cream to those who have spent more time to for waiting.
+I will give the ice-cream to those who have spent more time to for waiting.First in first out.

 5. ##### How would you test a pen? #####
 At first, I will write to test if a pen is writing and if it is I will test on which surfaces it can write and we can also test with what color it is written.

 6. ##### As a test engineer in Amazon what would you test first (assuming authentication functionality is already covered)? #####
 I will test components of a project.
 My work will include  writing tests,building testing infrastructure, collecting and reporting on testing metrics, participating in product design meetings etc. I need the skills like  strong coding, design and analytic thinking .

 7. ##### You have a list of numbers from one to one million and there is a missing number.
 How would you find the missing number? #####
 At first, I will get the sum of list members  and after subtracting from the sum of one to one million numbers
   ``` c++
   int  MissingNumber (int* arr, int n)
 {